- A level requirements: AAA

 Tuition fees cover the cost of your teaching and assessment, operating facilities such as libraries, IT equipment, and access to academic and personal support.
 Learn more about tuition fees, funding and student finance.

 We understand that budgeting for your time at university is important, and we want to make sure you understand any course-related costs that are not covered by your tuition fee.
-This may include a laptop, books, or stationery.
-Items such as lab coats, scrub tops and pen torches are provided by the Institute.
-Additional costs for this course could include travel to placements, clothing and equipment and professional association fees.
+This could include buying a laptop, books, or stationery.

 Find out more about the additional study costs that may apply to this course.